 on a 300 acre farm, spurred my dreams.
 I took an acrylic basic painting class and painted my very first professional painting of my cat Furby.
 I finally realized the

 potential in my skills.
-Revitalized by the great mountain folks, I came home and began my career in earnest.
+Revitalized by the great mountain and the folks there, I came home and began my career in earnest.

 In February 2008 I registered my business "Art from the Heart" with the state of North Carolina.
-I've been promoting my work on various online gallery sites, such as Artwanted,
+I've been exploring the world of

 My first professional painting.
 "Furby